skipcloud/skipcloud.github.io/_posts/2020-07-26-how-containerisation-works.md

 a Docker daemon which is responsible for managing the containers on the server.

-You will notice that there are no guest operating systems in this diagram, containers contain the files from it's base image, which is usually a Linux distribution.
+You will notice that there are no guest operating systems in this diagram, containers contain the files from its base image, which is usually a Linux distribution.
 This means any system calls that the container needs to make can be handled by the host's Linux kernel.